 "Australian uplift" is used.

-Explain the procedure to the patient, make sure that he understands it and obtain his consent to carry it out.
-Introduce a person helping with the move.
+Explain the procedure to the patient, make sure he understands it, and obtain his consent to perform it.
+Imagine a person helping you move.

 Assess the patient's condition and environment.

-Help the patient move to the edge of the bed by first moving the legs, then the buttocks, torso and head.
+Help the patient move to the edge of the bed, moving first his legs, then his buttocks, torso and head.

-One of the sisters kneels next to the patient on the vacated part of the bed, placing her legs along the patient's thighs (previously lay a diaper on the bed) (Fig. 12).
-The second sister stands on the floor in the Australian Raise position.
+One of the nurses kneels next to the patient on the vacant part of the bed, placing her shins along the patient’s hips (first lay a diaper on the bed) (Fig. 12).
+The second sister stands on the floor in the Australian lift position.

-Fig.12 Moving the patient to the head of a wide bed.
+Fig. 12 Moving the patient to the head of the wide bed.

-Raise the patient off the bed using the shoulder and move him a short distance towards the headboard.
+Lift the patient off the bed using your shoulder and move him a short distance towards the head of the bed.

-Gradually move the patient to the desired distance, lifting him off the bed.
-Remove diaper.
+Gradually move the patient to the desired distance, lifting him above the bed.
+Remove the diaper.

 Create a comfortable position for the patient.

-14 Transferring the patient with a diaper to the edge of the bed with adjustable height
+14 Moving the patient using a pad to the edge of a bed with varying heights

 (performed by two people)